lambdagrid/lambdagrid-mfi/docs/api-reference/AppState.md

-# API Reference for App State
+# API Reference for AppState

-The App State package can be accessed via the `ping` API:
+The AppState package can be accessed via the `ping` API:

 ```javascript
 import { ping } from 'lambdagrid-mfi';